randomguy4214/poor-almanac-8/README.md

 # poor-almanac-8

-financialmodelingprep.com subscription is required. this code downloads all data from financialmodelingprep.com.
+financialmodelingprep.com subscription is required.
-Both prices and fundamentals.
-Later it is all merged into one dataset.

-The output, essentially, shows some variables that may indicate that there is a hidden value in the company.

-WIP.
+The idea is to find ratio of current price, and discounted Owners Earnings.
+The code is doing exactly that.
+The output is a scatterplot of price change from lowest point in 52 weeks, to target price.